Tony Allen (comedian): Stand-up comedy

+In July 2023, a tribute gig in Ladbroke Grove was organised for Allen called "This Was Your Life".

 Plays

-In 1973, Allen was co-founder with John Miles of Rough Theatre and co-wrote and performed in all five of its productions.
+Allen's theatrical career began in the early 1970s with theatre groups such as West London Theatre Workshop and Pirate Jenny.
+In 1973, Allen was co-founder with John Miles of Rough Theatre, described by Heathcote Williams as "a street theatre group from the Ladbroke Archipelago which specializes in low comedy, political satire, ham oratory, and spontaneous busking…and they perform in the pubs, streets, gutters, and community centres of the Corrugated Iron Belt."
+Rough Theatre sometimes performed at a squatting venue called the Charlie Pig Dog Club, occasionally sharing the bill there with Joe Strummer's pub pock band, the 101ers.
+Allen co-wrote and performed in all five of its productions.
 The most memorable was Dwelling Unit Sweet Dwelling Unit (1973)—which he later adapted for BBC Radio 4's Thirty-Minute Theatre (1977)—and Free Milk and Orange Juice (1976), which had a short run at the ICA.

-During the seventies Allen wrote three more radio plays including an Afternoon Theatre play, Two Fingers Finnegan Comes Again, co-written with Vernon Magee and bespoke for the actor Wilfrid Brambell.
+During the 1970s, Allen wrote three more radio plays including an Afternoon Theatre play, Two Fingers Finnegan Comes Again, co-written with Vernon Magee and bespoke for the actor Wilfrid Brambell.
 He went on to devise and write over twenty plays for fringe and community theatre, most memorably, Metropolitan with Ken Robinson, for the Young People's Theatre Scheme at The Royal Court Theatre; and various productions at The Theatre Royal, Stratford East, including their Christmas panto Robin Hood (1975), which he co-wrote with Heathcote Williams.
-He later co-wrote a television play with Ken Robinson—Que Sera for TVS's Dramarama.
+Allen later co-wrote a television play with Ken Robinson—Que Sera for TVS's Dramarama.

 Journalism

-Allen's obsession with small press journalism led him into countless publishing ventures, most notoriously the vacant property bulletins of the "Ruff Tuff Creem Puff Estate Agency for Squatters", again with Heathcote Williams (1975–76); the Ladbroke Grove monthly "Corrugated Times" (1976); "The New Instant" with Chris Saunders (1985), and the eighth re-launch of "International Times" (1986).
+Allen's obsession with small press journalism led him into countless publishing ventures, most notoriously the vacant property bulletins of the "Ruff Tuff Creem Puff Estate Agency for Squatters", again with Heathcote Williams (1975–76); the Ladbroke Grove monthly Corrugated Times (1976); "The New Instant" with Chris Saunders (1985), and the eighth re-launch of International Times (1986).
 Allen continued writing columns for radical journals, the most recent being "Lofty Tone" in the late 1990s DIY activist rag, Squall.

 Scripts

-In the late eighties, Allen contributed regular scripts and prose to the youth comic magazines Crisis, Revolver and Judge Dredd – The Megazine.
-Of particular interest was a 24-page graphic documentary with artist Dave Hine about events leading to the Tiananmen Square massacre.

-With his writing partner Max Handley (1945–1990) he was occasional script-writer for many TV and radio shows such as Spitting Image, Naked Video, Week Ending and Alas Smith and Jones.
+With his writing partner Max Handley (1945–1990) Allen was occasional script-writer for many TV and radio shows such as Spitting Image, Naked Video, Week Ending and Alas Smith and Jones.
 Allen and Handley were also responsible for the words to the daily three-frame comic strip "Soho Square" in the short-lived London Daily News; Pete Rigg was the cartoonist.

-TV work
+In the late 1980s, he contributed regular scripts and prose to the youth comic magazines Crisis, Revolver and Judge Dredd – The Megazine.
+Of particular interest were a 24-page graphic documentary with artist Dave Hine about events leading to the Tiananmen Square massacre, and an 11-page strip called "Didn't You Love My Brother" that fictionalised an encounter with a heckler that Allen experienced whilst on tour with the anarchist punk band Poison Girls.